 Moving around and traveling will expose you to ever-changing weather.
 Aside from the skin on your face and body, your lips might have some trouble adjusting too.
 So, don’t forget your lips when you’re planning your skin care for traveling.

 Avoid chapped, rough-feeling lips by including the Vine Vera Resveratrol Vitamin C Lip Balm when you’re packing your skin care for traveling.
-It’s bursting with vitamins that strengthen and protect the lips from free radical damage while softening and conditioning them too.
+It’s bursting with vitamins that leave the lips feeling soft and strengthened.

-It contains nourishing ingredients like shea butter and avocado oil, which will leave your lips hydrated, plump, and silky smooth all day.
+It contains ingredients like shea butter and avocado oil, which will leave your lips looking hydrated, plump, and silky smooth all day.

-Make Sure Your Hands Stay Smooth and Soft
+Make Sure Your Hands Continue Feeling Smooth and Soft

 Just because travel restrictions are letting up nowadays, it doesn’t mean that we shouldn’t be extra careful about getting sick.
 We still have to sanitize our hands with alcohol whenever we touch stuff in public, such as trains, elevator buttons, and doors — especially when traveling in an unfamiliar city.